kallisti5/rivian-service-guide/README.md

 Currently, costs for a mobile Rivian Service Technician to show up for a non-warranty covered trip are a steep $700+.
 Talk to customer service and make sure your work is covered by warranty.

+## Tire Rotation

+> TIP: If you have a full size spare, be sure to rotate your spare into the mix before 8k miles!
+> This will give you 25% more tire life.
+After around 10k miles of wear, the tread difference
+> generally gets too great to perform a 5-tire rotation.

+### Conserve Mode

+Conserve mode will consume your front tires at a faster rate than your rear. (conserve is front wheel drive).
+Be extra sure to practice good tire rotation when using conserve mode!

+### Lug Nut Torque

+Lug nuts should be torqued to 190 Nm / 140 Ft Lb in a standard star pattern

+### TPMS Sensors

+The Rivian vehicles auto-learn the TPMS sensor positions after a tire rotation.
+Rivian support has confirmed this only takes 10-15 minutes of driving.
+No tool needed.

 # Known Problems

 ## Charging